 The history of Footscray and surrounds

-The area around Footscray was originally home to the Woi murrung and Boonwurrung tribes of the Kulin nation for more than 40,000 years.
+The area around Footscray was originally home to the Wurundjeri Woi Wurrung and the Bunurong peoples of the Kulin Nation for more than 40,000 years.
 Maribyrnong is an anglicised version of the Aboriginal term ‘Mirring-gnay-bir-nong’, which translates as 'I can hear a ringtail possum'.

 Saltwater to Footscray

 The first recorded visit by a European to the area was by Charles Grimes, Deputy Surveyor-General of New South Wales, in February 1803.
 Grimes and his small party are thought to have stepped ashore somewhere near the reserve that is named after him at the corner of Napier and Maribyrnong Streets, Footscray.

 In 1839 a punt was established on 'Saltwater River' (as the Maribyrnong River was then known) near its junction with the Yarra to provide a crossing point for travellers to Williamstown, Geelong and beyond.
 A settlement known as ‘Saltwater’ evolved around the punt.
 This site grew into the city of Footscray, named after an English town.
 Since this time, the area has seen almost constant change as communities and industries have come and gone.

 Industrial growth and regeneration

 During the second half of the 19th century, Footscray developed into the central powerhouse of Melbourne's industrial wealth.
 A decline in the manufacturing industry followed in the 1960s and ‘70s.